-That ability to mask pain—especially in breeds that aren't well-known for having specific health issues—can cause a lot of cat owners to forego things like routine vet visits or preventative care.
+Beck says that ability to mask pain—especially in breeds that aren't well-known for having specific health issues—can cause a lot of cat owners to forego things like routine vet visits or preventative care.

 "It's not that we don't have great care available for cats," Beck says.
 "It's just that we don't see a lot of cats.
 If they're an indoor cat, they're not exposed to a lot of disease."

 While in most cases a country of origin and perhaps a century are about as close as you can get, the Cornish rex has an actual birthday: July 21, 1950.

 That was the day that Serena, a tortoise shell cat on a farm in Cornwall, England, gave birth to a litter of kittens that included one male kitten who was cream-colored and covered in tight, soft curls.
 As he grew, that kitten (eventually named Kallibunker) became even more dramatically different from his littermates with a slender body, long, thin legs, huge bat ears, and a whippy tail.

-Farm owner Nina Ennismore took Kallibunker to the vet for an examination and neutering but was discouraged against the latter by her vet, who identified Kallibunker as a wholly unique genetic mutation, according to the CFA.
+Farm owner Nina Ennismore took Kallibunker to the vet for an examination and neutering but was discouraged against the latter by her vet, who identified Kallibunker as a wholly unique genetic mutation, according to the Cat Fanciers' Association.
 Instead, Ennismore took him home, bred him back to his mother and two more of the little mutants were born in Serena's following litter.
 The Cornish rex was off and running.
 In 1957, two Cornish rexes were imported to the U.S. and breeding began here in earnest.

-In 1960, Beryl Cox of Devonshire, England, found a stray cat with a small, round face and short, curly coat, the CFA says.
+In 1960, Beryl Cox of Devonshire, England, found a stray cat with a small, round face and short, curly coat, according to the CFA.
 Originally thought to be another Cornish rex, attempts were made to breed that cat (named Kirlee) with other Cornish rex cats, but the litters produced straight-haired kittens.
 Kirlee was found to possess a similar but distinct gene mutation, which became the foundation for the Devon rex breed.
 While the two look very similar, and were, in fact, shown together for a number of years, they are genetically distinct and cross breeding them is discouraged.